phorton1/Arduino-theClock/docs/readme.md

 Part of it was the mechanics .. it was missing beats or sometimes grabbing two gears.
-There were friction problems, and, I think, misalignment causing the gears to bind at time.
+There were friction problems, and, I think, misalignment causing the gears to bind at times.
 But also part of it was the software and heuristics, which were hamstrung with the *information* available to the software in order to control the pendulum, and somewhat hastily written